0xPARC/zk-bug-tracker/README.md

 ```

 As only 1 bit of every POSEIDON hash register is fixed, it is a trivial task to overcome the 4-bit entropy and find a storage slot (for any given account address) to meet the attack prerequisites.
-Another limitation is that the leaf we are inserting must have a level greater than 4, in the real-world scenario this is guaranteed to be the case (with a negligible negative outcome probability) as there will be millions of leafs inserted into the tree.
+Another limitation is that the leaf we are inserting must have a level greater than 4, in the real-world scenario this is guaranteed to be the case (with a negligible negative outcome probability) as there will be millions of leaves inserted into the tree.
 Even if it's not the case the attacker will only need to precompute two storage slots and insert them both to guarantee the minimal level.

 After inserting `(KeyPrecomputed, ValueArbitrary)` into the SMT using the opSSTORE procedure, and thus fulfilling the prerequisites the attacker can fake the binding of any key `KeyToFake` with the value ValueArbitrary, by setting the last 4 next-bit values from the free input to: